dmstfctn/2020/content/related matters/4.2016-19/1.The Network Ensemble/info.md

 description: a noise sound project using network data
 ---

 THE NETWORK ENSEMBLE is a noise project making use of wireless network data as creative medium.
-It consisted of machines able to translate data captured from local wireless networks into sonic signals; and a piece of custom software able to further modulate these signals into sounds.
+The project consists of both machines able to translate data captured from wireless networks into sound and desktop software able to further modulate the sound for live performance.

-Executed by two human operators, the noise performances executed under the moniker explored the activity of local wireless networks through sound.
+Executed by two human operators, the performances carried out under the moniker explore the activity of local wireless networks. <span class="dc-hide-on-small">Among other locations, THE NETWORK ENSEMBLE notably performed at the Design Museum in London, Onassis Stegi in Athens and SPEKTRUM in Berlin.</span>

-THE NETWORK ENSEMBLE is released by NUKFM and MILLE PLATEAUX.
+THE NETWORK ENSEMBLE debuted on the Italian label NUKFM in 2016.
+In 2019 the German label MILLE PLATEAUX relesead 'Flash Demons'.